ajpalkovic/yapl/README.md

     foo bar(1)[1, 2], 3, 4

-Because Yapl supports paren-less function calls, you might intuitively guess that the previous code could be interpreted like this:
+Because Yapl supports paren-less function calls, you might intuitively guess that the previous code would not parse successfully.
+In actuality, Yapl would parse it like this:

-    foo(bar(1), [1, 2], 3, 4)

-Unfortunately, Yapl would parse it like this:

     foo(bar(1)([1, 2], 3, 4))